dom3d/LearningProtoactorNetOnOSX/README.md

 If you are using cluster, you can generate "Grains" using the protoc grain generator.. those are typed actors with an RPC like interface (much like Microsoft Orleans) when you use that, it will handle failover for you Grains in ProtoActor works like this: you generate grains from a Protobuf Service dfinition.. this gives you two things, a client that can talk to the grain , and a server interface which you need to implement

+## The many (and thus confusing) ways to send a message
+**pid.Tell** this posts the message to the maibox directly and ignores any middleware.

+**Remote.SendMessage**  wraps the message into an evelope end sends it out right away via RemoteDelivery of the EndpointManager

+**context.tell**  This sends a message to the target PID and respects the middleware setup as defined via Props/Kind.

+**context.RequestAsync** Request-Response based message.
+The message gets packed into a MessagEnvelope.
+This is the request part.
+**context.Respond** Request-Response based message.
+This is the response part. context.Sender is actually not null in this case and can be used.

+**context.respond:** this is only for received Request messages (RPCs).

+## The many (and thus confusing) ways to send spawn an actor
+**Actor.Spawn** (and it's variations) spawns it as root Actor **context.Spawn** (and it's variations) spawns it as child of the actor (actor.sef)

 ## Flexibility via Props